jjolano/shadow/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Experiencing issues after updating Shadow?
-Choose this issue template.
-Do not report detection issues, unless it works when downgrading Shadow.
+about: Experiencing crashes or found a bug?
+Report it here.
+Avoid reporting detection issues, unless it works with a previous version of Shadow.
 title: "[Bug] "
 labels: bug
 assignees: jjolano